B04902047/agda-math/README.md

   - Logic : where basic logical tools are defined or import publicly
   - Properties : basic properties when defining algebraic structures
   - Number : the construction of the number system
-  - Morphism : basic properties of structures
+  - Morphism : basic properties of functions